 Application to the Program

 This must be signed by your advisor prior to submission.
-(Students who are abroad: email a pdf of the form and have your advisor sign and submit it.)
+(Students who are abroad should email a pdf of the form; ask your advisor to sign and submit it on your behalf.)

 Students applying to write a Critical honors thesis should submit a two to three page prospectus that lays out the proposed topic and outlines its goals and scope, as well as indicating the courses (if any), Readings & Research (if any), and prior reading that have prepared you for the project.
 The Honors Committee recognizes that a student's thinking about goals and scope will be at a preliminary stage, but will still be looking to see the prospectus examine with some care the issues connected with the topic and some probable directions the inquiry might take.

 Students planning to write a Creative honors project should submit a two to three page prospectus that states the proposed project and outlines its goals and scope.
 Some writers find it helpful to open the prospectus with a scene from the planned work.
 In addition, the prospectus should reflect on the applicant’s goals and experience in the proposed genre.
 Writers usually include a discussion of methods and aims, as well as stylistic kinship with other writers and the literary contexts they represent.

 3. Annotated Reading List

 Include both works you have read and those you intend to read, but indicate which is which.
 For a Critical honors thesis, these might be works by the author(s) studied as well as biographies of and literary criticism on that author.
 For a Creative project, these might be works that are important to your own growth as a poet or writer of fiction or drama—works that have been inspiring or that represent an admired tradition.
 For each entry, include a sentence or two summarizing the work and why it is relevant to your thesis.
 Sample annotated reading list